abuiles/ember-101/manuscript/hands-on.md

 we didn't pass down the `save` and `cancel` actions which our component depends on.

-Let's create an `frieds.edit` controller and implement those actions.
+Let's create a `friends.edit` controller and implement those actions.
 The **save** action will behave exactly as the one in **new**.
 The action **cancel** will be different; instead of redirecting to the **friends index route**, we'll redirect back to the